sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/japan/README.md

 The oldest remains of human inhabitants have been traced back to at least 10,000 BC.
 [2] For example, human remains in the Kamikuroiwaiwakage Cave have been dated to around 14,500 years ago.
 [3]

 It seems likely that humans did indeed inhabit Japan during periods long ago.

-## Flood Myths

-Japan has no major flood myths.
-[4] When considering such a major event as an ECDO, one may wonder why there is no major flood myth, if there were survivors to such an event, as tales would have been told about it for generations to come, and it would have significantly restructured society on the island.

 ## Verdict